 Pittsburgh Man Pleads Guilty to Drug Charge

-PITTSBURGH - A Beechview resident pleaded guilty in federal court to a charge of violating federal narcotics laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH - A Pittsburgh resident pleaded guilty in federal court to a charge of conspiracy to distribute crack cocaine, United States Attorney David J. Hickton announced today.

-Judge Hornak sentencing for Nov.
-13, 2014, at 10:00 a.m.
-The law provides for a maximum total sentence of 30 years in prison, a fine of $2,000,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history, if any, of the defendant
+Judge Hornak scheduled sentencing for June 27, 2016.
+The law provides for a total sentence of 20 years in prison, a fine of $1,000,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history of the defendant.

-Assistant United States Attorney Troy Rivetti is prosecuting this case on behalf of the government.
+Assistant United States Attorney Tonya Sulia Goodman is prosecuting this case on behalf of the government.